Geography (UACE 250/2) paper 2 Manufacturing industry in the world

 • Creation of large industrial plants leads to displacement of people.

-• Industrialization encourages rural urban migration which affects/deprives off labour for rural development.
+• Industrialization encourages rural urban migration which affects/deprives off labor for rural development.

 • It leads to over exploitation of natural resources that serve as raw material that are power resources like coal.